adel-gu/dev-overflow/README.md

 ## 🙏 Acknowledgements <a name="acknowledgements"></a>

-I would like to thank JSM for the figma design file.
+I want to thank [JSM](https://www.youtube.com/@javascriptmastery) for the Figma design file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>